CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 Below are some of our developer tools:

+---

 ### FCPXMLKit

-FCPXMLKit is a private framework we developed for [Metaburner](#metaburner) & [Capacitor](#capacitor), created by David Peterson.
+**FCPXMLKit** is a private framework we developed for [Metaburner](#metaburner) & [Capacitor](#capacitor).

+It was created by David Peterson.

-It's also currently used in several of our other applications.
+It's also currently used in several of our other applications such as [Keyframe Toolbox](https://keyframetoolbox.fcp.cafe) and [VFX Toolbox](https://vfxtoolbox.fcp.cafe).

-FCPXMLKit provides support for parsing, manipulating and exporting FCPXML files.
+FCPXMLKit provides support for parsing, manipulating and exporting of FCPXML files.

-It currently fully supports FCPXML `v1.6` to `v1.13` (although we are working on older FCPXML versions).
+It currently fully supports FCPXML `v1.6` to `v1.13` - although we are actively working on supporting older FCPXML versions, and full FCP7 XML support.

 It can be licensed for third party use.
-If you're interested please get in touch.
+If you're interested please get in touch for a quotation and further information.

 ![](/static/fcpxmlkit.png)